OpenDreamKit/authoring_cookie_cutter/README.md

   pdf/html etc.
 1. All notebooks which are going to be included in pdf-book have to start with number, e.g.: ``01-*.ipynb``
 1.  ``nbconvert`` is used to automatically execute and clean notebooks.
-1. It will work with different Jupyter kenrels: we tested against SageMath and Python.
+1. It will work with different Jupyter kernels: we tested against SageMath and Python.
 1. Notebook will use ``PDF`` environment variable to distinguish between interactive output or static one.
 In the `Python` process is it easily accesible as ``os.environ['PDF']``.
 This can be